nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/get_nth_bit.png)

-Depending on the context, I would probably prefer using a method instead of a macro.
-It's best to validate the input and make sure `n` is not negative, or bigger than the size (in bits) of `num`.
+I prefer using a method instead of a macro, depending on the context.
+It's best to validate the input and ensure `n` is not negative or bigger than the size (in bits) of `num`.
 Otherwise, things can lead to *UB* fast:

 ```cpp
 inline uint8_t get_nth_bit(uint32_t num, uint32_t nth) {